kalebheitzman/moodle-local_xlate/README.md

 	 for captured keys.
 6. Use the **Manage Translations** button to review captured keys and provide translations.
+6b.
+Use the **Xlate: Manage Glossary** button (under the same Local plugins → Xlate area) to add or edit glossary entries that influence automated and manual translations.

 ## Capturing Strings
 - Browse the site in the site’s default language (e.g. English) while logged in